bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 QA - looks at it and we get our first bug on it.

-If an error occurs, then we get back a license plate. the error message isnt cleared.
+[click] If an error occurs, then we get back a license plate. the error message isnt cleared.
 We are getting into a state that should be impossible.

 -->